lunavictor068/DBapp/README.md

 Download the [pre-compiled Jar][DemoJar] or compile [DBapp][DBapp] on your own.
 **How to launch the [pre-compiled Jar][DemoJar].
-Make sure you have Java 1.8_73 installed and you PATH is set.
+Make sure you have Java 1.8_73 or later installed and your PATH is set.
 Enter the following code in your shell/terminal/command prompt.
 ```sh
 $ java -jar <path/to/downloadedjar/DBapp.jar>